software-mansion/react-native-reanimated/README.md

 ## Getting started

 Before you get started you should definitely familiarize yourself with the original [Animated API](https://facebook.github.io/react-native/docs/animated.html) first.
 It will do you well to be comfortable with how animations are generally done in `Animated`.
-(Reanimated is also backwards compatible with the `Animated API`.)
+(Fun Fact: Reanimated is also backwards compatible with the `Animated API`. 🙌)

+- Refer to the [Reanimated vs. Animated](#Reanimated-vs.-Animated) to understand the differences between the old `Animated` API and Reanimated.
 - Read through the [Fundamental Concepts in Reanimated](#Fundamental-Concepts-in-Reanimated) to understand some of the Reanimated-specific basics.
 - Refer to the [API documentation](#API-Reference) below and to the [Examples](#examples) section to learn how to use this library.
 - Refer to the [Motivation](#Motivation---OMG,-why-would-you-build-this?) section to understand why this library exists
-- Refer to the [Reanimated vs. Animated](#Reanimated-vs.-Animated) to understand the differences between the old `Animated` API and Reanimated.

-NOTE: Throughout this document when we refer to classes or methods prefixed with `Animated` we usually refer to them being imported from `react-native-reanimated` package instead of plain `react-native`.
+NOTE: Throughout this document when we refer to classes or methods prefixed with `Animated` we are referring to them being imported from `react-native-reanimated` package instead of plain `react-native`, unless otherwise stated.

 ### Installation